 ABS- the anti-lock braking system is a computerized system found in almost all modern cars.
 Its job is to prevent your car from skidding and maintain contact with the ground when the brakes are applied.The brakes prevent tires from moving that can cause the car to skid.
 However, ABS is an automated system that releases brake fluid pressure when the brakes are hit so that there’s little rotational movement in the wheels.
 This helps ensure the car doesn’t skid uncontrollably.

-While the ABS system is important, it can malfunction as well.
-When the ABS light on your car is turned on, it means that there is something wrong in the ABS system.
+While the ABS is essential, it can malfunction as well.
+When the ABS light on your car is turned on, it means that there is something wrong with the ABS.

 Table of Contents

 There can be many reasons for the ABS light to turn on.
-These include lower levels of brake fluid in the system, a blown fused in the ABS system, faulty control unit, solenoid malfunction, an unresponsive hydraulic pump, etc.
+These include lower brake fluid levels in the system, a blown fused in the ABS, faulty control unit, solenoid malfunction, an unresponsive hydraulic pump, etc.